 The UP sequence is around 1.5 m thick.
 At the base, layer 6/7 divides the UP and the MP, and is not represented throughout the entire excavated surface.
 Layer 6/7 is from 3 to 15 cm thick, and contains two archaeological levels.
 The sediment of layer 6/7 is light yellow, lenticular silt, more or less rich in limestone fragments, small frost-cracked pebbles, and a lamellar microstructure reflecting an increase in aeolian sediment, as well as primary and secondary gelifraction of the limestone pebbles.
-The interpretation of cold and dry periglacial climate is similar for the underlying Mousterian levels (Ferrier & Leblanc 2009).
+The interpretation of cold and dry periglacial climate is similar for the underlying Mousterian levels (Ferrier et al. 2009).
 The lithic assemblage from layer 6/7 (identical to level VIII) preserves two technological components: one laminar, very likely corresponding to the IUP, and the other is lamellar, corresponding to the assemblage from the overlying layer 5c (level VII).
 Layer 6/7 (level VIII) is dated to 49,110–44,320 calBP (GifA-101051), and to 47,780–43,950 calBP (GifA-101052) (Guadelli et al. 2005; see also Tables 6.1 and 6.2).